SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/teams.md

 Users and Roles
 For more information please see Microsoft’s list of Teams Activities.

-## Collect Logs
+## Collecting Logs

-This page has instructions for collecting logs for the Sumo App for Teams.
+This section has instructions for collecting logs for the Sumo App for Teams.

+Log Types

+The Teams app provides visibility into the logging that Microsoft exposes in the Office 365 Audit Logs for Microsoft Teams.
+Logged events are grouped into the following categories:

 Collection process overview

 To collect logs for Microsoft Teams, please configure an Office 365 Audit Source.
 The Teams logs will be present in the “Office 365 General Logs” context.
 Note, that if you are already collecting logs for Office 365, you can simply make note of the source category configured for the aforementioned context.

 Sample Log Message